 - Ottawa-Gatineau – LQ = 2.501 – Total Cluster Employment: 46,005

 - Waterloo – LQ = 2.289 – Total Cluster Employment: 16,995

 - Quebec City – LQ = 2.156 – Total Cluster Employment: 24,265

 Toronto comes out on top for large communities, which makes sense given Canada’s centralization of clusters in a small handful of cities – we’ve seen that in tech and manufacturing, too – and its role as Canada’s business powerhouse.
 Washington in second is surprising until you remember that it’s the seat of government, which usually supports a large cohort of consultants and contractors.

 For smaller communities, we once again see Canadian cities sweep the board.
 Calgary, with its substantial engineering consulting for the oil industry, is number one.
 Canada’s capital comes in at number three, and Waterloo is fourth on the list.
 American communities didn’t make this list based on location quotient but many, including Denver, Portland, Austin and Charlotte had true clusters with larger cluster workforces, they just lacked the level of concentration found in Canada.

 Waterloo EDC has comparative LQ data for communities across North America for multiple industries, including technology, advanced manufacturing, life sciences and more.
-Want access?
 Contact our team today – we’re happy to help your company make an informed expansion decision.